-Are you being a helicopter mom and doing too much for your children?
+Are you a helicopter mom doing too much for your children?
 Learn how to stop hovering over your child and focus on these benefits instead.

-Do you ever feel like you can’t take your eyes off your kids?
+Do you ever feel like you can’t take your eyes off your child?

-Maybe it’s because they’re causing mischief.
-Or we worry they’ll hurt themselves without us nearby.
-We might even assume good parenting means being hands-on.
+Maybe it’s because she’s causing mischief, or you worry she’ll hurt herself without you nearby.
+You might even assume good parenting means being hands-on.

-And so we micromanage everything.
-We resolve social conflict with other kids.
-We inspect and direct chores, sometimes redoing them if the kids didn’t do it well.
-Or we direct their play and take over their crafts.
+And so you micromanage everything.
+You resolve social conflict, inspect her chores (even redoing them if she didn’t do it well), direct her play and take over her crafts.

-It’s easy to think we have no other alternatives.
+It’s easy to think you have no other alternatives.

-I was the mom who stood inches away from her toddler, afraid he’d fall to the death as he climbed on the playground.
-I assumed I wasn’t doing my job if I didn’t play with my kids 24/7.
-And I was the one who’d step right up the minute they got in a tussle with another child.
+Trust me, I know.
+I was the mom who stood inches away from her toddler, afraid he’d fall as he climbed on the playground.
+I assumed I wasn’t doing my job if I didn’t play with him 24/7, and I’d step in the minute he got in a tussle with another child.

 All in the name of good parenting, no less.